commit-live-students/olympic_project_new/q01_rename_columns/README.md

 ## Write a function `q01_rename_columns` that :

-    a)Reads CSV file and converts CSV data to dataframe. b)Skips first row.
+    a)Reads CSV file and converts CSV data to dataframe. the path for the file is `./data/olympics.csv' b)Skips first row.
     c)Renames the first row of the newly created dataframe to "Country". d)Renames column containing 01, 02 and 03 to the Gold(_Event), Silver(_Event) and Bronze(_Event)